uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

    for a composite ``robots.txt`` file.
 Each member is prefixed by the content path to the :term:`AppConfiguration` to which this :term:`App` has been deployed.
-For example, if one of the values is ``/assets/``, it will become ``Allow: /myapp/assets/`` if the :term:`App` has been deployed at context path ``/myapp``.`
+For example, if one of the values is ``/assets/``, it will become ``Allow: /myapp/assets/`` if the :term:`App` has been deployed at context path ``/myapp``.

 ``disallow``
    Just like ``allow``, but for ``Disallow:`` content for a composite ``robots.txt`` file.

 ``proxy``
    Only permitted for an entry whose key is ``webfinger``.
-This field must have a value of type string, containing a fully-qualified http or https URL.
-This specifies that UBOS, when a client requests the :term:`Site`'s well-known webfinger URL, should access the given URL, and semantically merge the resulting JSON files obtained from all :term:`App`s defining a well-known proxy at this :term:`Site`.
-This enables multiple :term:`App`s deployed to the :term:`Site` to all publish their contribution to the :term:`Site`'s webfinger well-known.
+This field must have a value of type string, containing a fully-qualified http or https URL (variable ``$(site.protocol)`` may be used).
+This specifies that UBOS, when a client requests the :term:`Site`'s well-known webfinger URL, should access the given URL, and semantically merge the resulting JSON files obtained from all :term:`App`'s defining a well-known proxy at this :term:`Site`.
+This enables multiple :term:`App`'s deployed to the :term:`Site` to all publish their contribution to the :term:`Site`'s webfinger well-known.
 This value may use variables (as described in :doc:`variables`), which UBOS will replace during deployment.